ritabc/rails-decision-log/README.md

 ## User Type, User Stories
 #### (Some of this functionality is still in-progress)
 * Public 'viewer.'
 Anyone, without logging in, can see:
-  - all decisions; individually or sorted by name, circle, or date decided, or filtered by circle or whether it has a review by date
+  - all circles and decisions; Decisions are sorted by name, circle, or date decided, or filtered by circle or whether it has a review by date
 * Login required for 'leader.'
 Above, plus can:
+  - Add/Edit/delete own circle's decision
   - Add new circle
-  - Update circles (For Now: any edit functionality, ideally: only name/description)
+  - Update circles
   - Delete circles (iff circle has no decisions)
-  - Add leader (This may not be best place for authorization - may need to just add functionality in view?)
-  - Edit self (leader or Super)
+  - Delete self
-  - Delete self (leader or super)
+  - Edit self
-  - Add/edit/delete own circle's decision
 * Login required for 'super.'
 Above, plus can:
   - Edit leaders:
     - Delete